-The CEO takes overall responsibility for Birmingham Diocesan Multi-Academy Trust health and safety performance and is required to ensure that:
+The CEO takes overall responsibility for Birmingham Diocesan Multi-Academy Trust Health and Safety performance and is required to ensure that:

-- Decisions on health and safety issues by the Board of Directors are implemented; - Responsibilities and authority are effectively assigned and delegated to nominated individuals; - Health & safety standards and policies are regularly audited and reviewed; - Accident details, information and statistics are reported to the Trust Board; - Decision-making is in line with the policy and procedures for health and safety and any statutory provisions set out in legislation; - Suitable action plans for improving health and safety are developed and implemented; and - The performance of Local Academy Boards and Headteachers are measured against health and safety targets and objectives.
+- Decisions on Health and Safety issues by the Board of Directors are implemented; - Responsibilities and authority are effectively assigned and delegated to nominated individuals; - Health and Safety standards and policies are regularly audited and reviewed; - Accident details, information and statistics are reported to the Trust Board; - Decision-making is in line with the policy and procedures for Health and Safety and any statutory provisions set out in legislation; - Suitable action plans for improving Health and Safety are developed and implemented; and

-3.5.4 Director of Finance and Operations (DFO)

-The Chief Executive Officer will delegate to the Director of Finance and Operations the majority of the duties that are linked with the overall responsibilities of the Chief Executive Officer.

-Specifically, the DFO will:

-- Administer the resources provided by the Board of Trustees for health and safety to meet legal duties and Trust standards and targets. - Liaise with the Trust's external health & safety advisors. - Obtain, receive and analyse accident and near miss data. - Ensure that all relevant accidents are reported to the relevant authorities under RIDDOR as appropriate. - Implement and monitor an informed, proportionate and prioritised risk management system for the Trust.

-• Produce a consolidated Trust report annually to the Board on health and safety statistics, risk management issues, any other significant health and safety issues together with an action plan for their resolution.
+- The performance of Local Academy Boards and Headteachers are measured against Health and Safety targets and objectives. - Administer the resources provided by the Board of Trustees for Health and Safety to meet legal duties and Trust standards and targets. - Implement and monitor an informed, proportionate and prioritised risk management system for the Trust. - Produce a consolidated Trust report annually to the Board on Health and Safety statistics, risk management issues, and any other significant Health and Safety issues together with an action plan for their resolution.